dschmenk/LORES/README.md

 The [Invaders from Outer Space](SRC/INVADERS/readme.md) playable demo focusses on sprites for game play rendering.
 Scrolling is only used for the opening and closing scenes.

+An [Isometric Test](SRC/ISOTEST/readme.md) goes through the process of mapping isometric tiles onto the LORES square tiles.

 To run on modern hardware, a DOS emulator such as DOSBox-X can be used.
 Note that DOSBox in it's current relase has CGA emulation bugs (DOSBox-X works fine), however, using the Tandy machine options does seem to work.